Brahmana: Sadvimsa Brahmana

 The Sadvimsa Brahmana is also of the Kauthuma Shakha, and consists of 5 adhyayas (lessons or chapters).
 Caland states it is 'a kind of appendix to the [Panchavimsha Brahmana], reckoned as its 26th book [or chapter]...
 The text clearly intends to supplement the Pancavimsabrahmana, hence its desultory character.
 It treats of the Subrahmanya formula, of the one-day-rites that are destined to injure (abhicara) and other matters.
 This brahmana, at least partly, is presupposed by the Arseyakalpa and the Sutrakaras'.

 Adbhuta Brahmana

 Caland states that the Adbhuta Brahmana, also of the Kauthuma Shakha, is the 'latest part [i.e. 5th adhyaya of the Sadvimsa Brahmana], that which treats of Omina and Portenta [Omens and Divination]'.
 Majumdar agrees.

 Samavidhana Brahmana

-Caland states that the Samavidhana Brahmana of the Kauthuma Shakha is 'in 3 prapathakas [books or chapters]... its aim is to explain how by chanting various samans [hymns of the SamaVeda] some end may be attained.
+Caland states that the Samavidhana Brahmana of the Kauthuma Shakha is 'in 3 prapathakas [books or chapters]... its aim is to explain how by chanting various samans [hymns of the Samaveda] some end may be attained.
 It is probably older than one of the oldest dharmasastras, that of Gautama'.
+M. S. Bhat states that it is not properly a Brāhmaṇa text, but belongs to the Vidhāna literature.